Black-owned Chicago brewery reigns supreme in Samuel Adams craft brewers competition

 “We want everyone to feel like they’re a part of Funkytown,” Williams said.

 To date, Funkytown has developed 12 craft beers with products available in more than 500 locations in the Chicagoland area, including Jewel-Osco, Binny’s and Whole Foods.
-Their beers are also available at Pilot Project Brewing’s Milwaukee location and the craft beers will soon be available in northern Indiana, Bloomfield said.
+The craft beers are also available at Pilot Project Brewing’s Milwaukee location and will soon be available in northern Indiana, Bloomfield said.

-Bloomfield, Day and Williams said they hope to focus on the business full-time — they all work other jobs outside of the brewery — and create a product that everyone sees themselves represented in.
-They see winning the Samuel Adams competition as a key step that allows them to continue to expand their company.
+Bloomfield, Day and Williams said they hoped to focus on the business full-time — they all work other jobs outside of the brewery — and create a product in which everyone sees themselves represented.
+They say winning the Samuel Adams competition is a key step that allows them to continue to expand their company.

 “Our first beer looked like beer but tasted like water,” Williams said of their first home brew.
 “Now we’ve actually won a competition and we’re going to get coaching from one of the top craft breweries in the nation.
 I’m very excited to start working with them.
 I know they’re going to help tighten our organization.”